outsidedav/swift/api/api.md

 ![API Dialog](../images/apidialog.png)

-The API is added to you iOS App.
-If you *Download* the code for the App, you can see a folder included in the iOS Source folders that is named after the API.
+The API is added to your iOS App.
+If you *Download* the code for the App, you can see a folder that is included in the iOS Source folders that is named after the API.

 Follow the Knowledge Guide steps to `pod update` any dependant SDKs into you iOS App.